zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_12.png "")

-4. Double click or zoom in to Measures and Year.
-You will now see the measures by Quarters.
+4. Double click or zoom in to Year.
+You will now see the Quarter level data.

     ![](./images/image14_13.png "")

     ![](./images/image14_14.png "")

 5. Go to Year.
-Click on Zoom in – All levels.
-You will now see the numbers drill down to leaf level(Months).
-‘Zoom in’ drills down to display details.
-To zoom in on a member, perform one of the following actions:
+Click on Keep only.
+Using this option, only the Year Dimension will be displayed and all the Quarters are removed.

     a.
 Select the member and then, on the Essbase ribbon, click Zoom In.
     b.
 Double-click the member.